-· 1 August 2016 1 January 2017 1 January 2019 1 August 2019 Basic requirement to inform those concerned in the event of suspicion that a delivery of imported roundwood contains toxins or radioactivity Logs may not be impregnated, painted, processed or used for long period for other purposes.
-Minimum length of 270 cm for varying lengths in VMF Nord The concept of 'satisfactorily fresh' is deleted The component tree species for spruce pulpwood is changed to include Sitka spruce on agreement Title changed from SDC Instructions to Swedish Instructions.
-Section 2.3: Text correction, "length of branch is less than" Chapter 4: Updated titles for results of checked measurements.
-VMF Syd, VMF Qbera, VMF Nord and SDC merged to form Biometria Grading quality classes of stacks called Prima and Sekunda.
+Basic requirement to inform those concerned in the event of suspicion that a delivery of imported roundwood contains toxins or radioactivity Logs may not be impregnated, painted, processed or used for long period for other purposes.
+Minimum length of 270 cm for varying lengths in VMF Nord Till Til The concept of 'satisfactorily fresh' is deleted The component tree species for spruce pulpwood is changed to include 1.4 Sitka spruce on agreement 1 August 2016 Title changed from SDC Instructions to Swedish Instructions.
+1 January 2017 Section 2.3: Text correction, "length of branch is less than" 1.1 Chapter 4: Updated titles for results of checked measurements.
+1 January 2019 VMF Syd, VMF Qbera, VMF Nord and SDC merged to form Biometria 1 August 2019 Grading quality classes of stacks called Prima and Sekunda.
 Measurement instruction and application guide merged.
 Includes appendices 2 and 4.
 Minimum length of 290 cm for varying lengths throughout the country Same limit for branch stub/crook height, 16 cm, for all pulpwood assortments.
 The limit on the permitted amount of forest rot in an individual log is removed.
 Changed definition of dry log.
-Addition of appendices: • Assortment 16 Summary of agreement-based regulations The description of the de Title changed to Grading of Pulpwood.
-Adjusted by VMK to be used by VMF Estonia and VMF Latvia that do not 1.0 .
-1 use grading quality classes of stacks as Prima or Sekunda.
-1 September Section 2.4.
-When measuring net volume, rot area should be converted to a 2019 rot volume, see Chapter 5.
-Section 3.
-The beginning is changed so that it is used by VMF Estonia and VMF Latvia while doing delivery check.
+Addition of appendices: Assortment 16 Supply and a supply time.
+Summary of agreement-based regulations Title above and to Conding of Pulmoned.
+Title changed to Grading of Pulpwood .
+Adjusted by VMK to be used by VMF Estonia and VMF Latvia that do not 1 September use grading quality classes of stacks as Prima or Sekunda.
+2019 Section 2.4.
+When measuring net volume, rot area should be converted to a rot volume, see Chapter 5.
+2019 Section 3.
+The beginning is changed so that it is used by VMF Estonia and · · 1 January 2020 1 sandary 2020 1 1 main stem's diameter under bark.
+1 April 2022 1 August 2022 Section 2.2.
+"If the log is cut in such a way that the length measurement based on the thickest fork limb is smaller than the minimum merchantable length, and the log has a longer limb, measurements of the log length and top diameter are instead based on the longer limb., i.e. not the thickest."
+1 January 2020 1 October 2020 1 April 2021 1 April 2022 1 August 2022 VMF Latvia while doing delivery check.
 Appendix 2.
 Reason codes are changed for stack measurement for VMF Estonia and VMF Latvia.
-1 January 2020 Section 2.2: Definition of "thick pulpwood".
-2 5 411 441 5 2020 More precise information about assortments 18 and 19 in Appendix 1.
+Section 2.2: Definition of "thick pulpwood".
+More precise information about assortments 18 and 19 in Appendix 1.
 Appendix 5 added.
-1 October 2020 Figure 1 adjusted.
-1 April 2021 Section 2.2.
-Buttress where biggest diameter is more than three times the 1 lowest diameter is equated with delimbing errors.
+Figure 1 adjusted.
+Section 2.2.
+Buttress where biggest diameter is more than three times the lowest diameter is equated with delimbing errors.
 Section 2.3.
 To be considered a fork, the fork limb must be at least half the main stem's diameter under bark.
-1 April 2022 Figure 2 added.
-1 August 2022 Revision after merger between VMK and Biometria in June 2022.
+Figure 2 added.
+Revision after merger between VMK and Biometria in June 2022.
 Figure 2 revised - measuring length on a log with fork.
+Section 2.2.
+"If the log is cut in such a way that the length measurement based on the thickest fork limb is smaller than the minimum merchantable length, and the log has a longer limb, measurements of the log length and